higayasuo/expo-icp-cli/README.md

 #### Expo ICP Helper Packages

-When run with `--expo-icp-helpers`, the command installs only these packages:
+When using `--expo-icp-helpers`, these packages are installed:

 - expo-icp-app-connect-helpers
 - expo-icp-frontend-helpers